kenohori/my-website/_posts/2016-07-27-the-awful-public-transport-layer-of-google-maps.md

 ----

-[^1]: Admittedly, this is one of the very few areas where Apple Maps is significantly better than Google Maps.
+[^1]: Admittedly, this is one of the few areas where Apple Maps is significantly ahead of Google Maps.
+Apple Maps' coverage is rather spotty though.